civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 23

-      **(1)** In addition to any method of responding to a garnishee summons permitted by provincial garnishment law, the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer** may respond to a garnishee summons by registered mail or by any other method prescribed.
+      **(1)** In addition to any method of responding to a garnishee summons permitted by provincial garnishment law, the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer may respond to a garnishee summons by registered mail or by any other method prescribed.

   **(2)** Subsection 23(2) of the English version of the Act is replaced by the following:

-    **(2)** If the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer** responds to a garnishee summons by registered mail, the receipt issued in accordance with regulations relating to registered mail made under the `Canada Post Corporation Act` shall be received in evidence and is, unless the contrary is shown, proof that the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, as the case may be, has responded to the garnishee summons.
+    **(2)** If the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer responds to a garnishee summons by registered mail, the receipt issued in accordance with regulations relating to registered mail made under the `Canada Post Corporation Act` shall be received in evidence and is, unless the contrary is shown, proof that the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, has responded to the garnishee summons.

   **(3)** Subsections 23(3) and (4) of the Act are replaced by the following:

-    **(3)** A payment into court by the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer** under this section is a good and sufficient discharge of liability, to the extent of the payment.
+    **(3)** A payment into court by the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer under this section is a good and sufficient discharge of liability, to the extent of the payment.

-    **(4)** If, in honouring a garnishee summons, the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, through error, pays to a debtor by way of salary or remuneration an amount in excess of the amount that it should have paid to that debtor, the excess becomes a debt due to the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, as the case may be, by that debtor and may be recovered from the debtor at any time by set-off against future moneys payable to the debtor as salary or remuneration.
+    **(4)** If, in honouring a garnishee summons, the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, through error, pays to a debtor by way of salary or remuneration an amount in excess of the amount that it should have paid to that debtor, the excess becomes a debt due to the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, by that debtor and may be recovered from the debtor at any time by set-off against future moneys payable to the debtor as salary or remuneration.

 ### Section 169

 Paragraph 24(a) of the Act is replaced by the following:

-specifying the place where service of documents on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer** must be effected in connection with garnishment proceedings permitted by this Division;
+specifying the place where service of documents on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer must be effected in connection with garnishment proceedings permitted by this Division;

 ### Section 170